27 October 2016

 Market conduct informationGlobal financial regulatory bodies are increasingly focused on market conduct rules across the financial markets and products. ...

 Global financial regulatory bodies are increasingly focused on market conduct rules across the financial markets and products.
 Consequently new financial regulation comes into force on an ongoing basis, and most recently through the introduction of Market Abuse Regulation.

-It is therefore essential that you, as a client of Saxo Bank A/S, receive information on and gain insight into which part of the said rules and regulations you are required to comply with.
+It is therefore essential that you, as a valued IB client of Saxo Bank A/S, receive information on and gain insight into which part of the said rules and regulations you are required to comply with and understand.
+Full compliance with the rules and regulations is needed not only by yourselves, but more importantly our mutual clients, where applicable.
 Below, you will find an overall description of the rules.
 You will also find a non-exhaustive list describing situations which you need to avoid as these constitute violations of market rules.

 Market conduct rules

 Regulation of the financial markets and market conduct rules are aimed at ensuring trust and integrity and thus promoting integrated, efficient and transparent markets.
 Specific rules set forth unacceptable market conduct by prohibiting the abuse of insider information and various forms of market manipulation.
 The exchanges/trading venues may have specific rules about market disruption so at the end of this document you will find links to the relevant sites.
 One example of such rules is that some exchanges have specific limits for the size of positions in various derivatives.

 Market conduct rules and regulation applies to all individuals and all legal entities.
 Therefore all market participants are obliged to familiarise themselves with the relevant rules and regulations.
 It should be noted that the responsibility of complying with the specific rules lies solely with the individual market participant, i.e. you as our client and more importantly the dissemination of said information to our mutual clients.